jrladd/CIS397-networks/_pages/policies.md

 ### Preparation and Pacing

-This class is a broad overview of the field of data analysis, and foundational skills in data and programming.
-We will cover a lot of information during the semester, and you will have many opportunities to practice these skills, discuss ethical aspects of data mining with your peers, and collaborate on projects.
+This class is a broad overview of the field of network analysis, and skills for visualizing networks and analyzing network data.
+We will cover a lot of information during the semester, and you will have many opportunities to practice these skills, discuss ethical aspects of network analysis with your peers, and collaborate on projects.
 Some of you may be entering the classroom with more advanced prior knowledge of these topics, while others may be encountering these concepts for the first time.
 Group learning, coding, and discussion are key aspects of this course.
 This means that we all need to do our part to be prepared for each class, and to foster a positive and inquisitive learning environment.

 In between classes you should:

 - Review your notes from class
 - Read relevant portions of your textbook or any online readings
-- Refer to this site for updates to the [schedule](/CIS241/schedule)
+- Refer to this site for updates to the [schedule](/CIS397-networks/schedule)
 - DO NOT wait until the last minute to begin your final project
 - Proofread your writing and coding assignments
 - EMAIL your instructor with any questions.
 Ask lots of questions!